d3rp3tt3/Example-Repo/README.md

 # Example-Repo
-A basic repo showing how git w/GitHub works
+A basic repo showing how git w/GitHub works.
+This is a very basic activity to demonstrate the Git workflow.